jpoesen/pipermail_import/README.txt

 Usage
 =====
-- Put a pipermail archive file in public://
+- Put a Pipermail archive file in public://
 - modify the code to match the filename
 - hit /admin/structure/pipermail